Including References in Your CV

 Who to include as a reference

-If you choose to include references in your resume, it is recommended that you provide two: one who is your current or previous employer and one who knows you well in a professional capacity.
-Some examples of individuals that would make good references include:
+If you choose to include references in your CV, it is recommended that you provide two: one who is your current or previous employer and one who knows you well in a professional capacity.
+Some examples of individuals who would make good references include:

 Ideally, you should list references that can provide specific feedback about your work rather than give a general recommendation.